Wildfire near Spences Bridge, B.C., explodes in size overnight as heat wave continues

 'Powerful symbol of the progress we have made': Land being returned to Manitoba Métis Federation

-Around 100 acres of Manitoba Crown Land near the Saskatchewan border is being returned to the Manitoba Métis Federation (MMF).
+Around 100 acres of Manitoba Crown Land near the Saskatchewan border is being returned to the Métis community.

 Regina